 |"Seven Sisters overlooking Reunion and Mauritius Islands in a |

 moonlit Indian Ocean.
 Taken August 25, 2013.
 KN from space."

 Cosmonaut Pavel Vinogradov, current commander of the International Space Station (ISS), has also taken photos of Reunion from space.
 As of May 2013, Vinogradov has flown into space three times, has conducted seven spacewalks and is one of the top 20 astronauts in terms of total time in space.
 He is currently in space for the duration of ISS Expeditions 35 and 36, from March to September 2013.
 The ISS flies over Reunion at least twice a day at an altitude of 400km.
-The first two photos below were taken on April 9th 2013.
+The photo below was taken on April 9th 2013.

 |photo of Reunion Island from space taken on April 9th 2013 by Pavel Vinogradov|

 In 1997 students from a school in Reunion (College Jules Reydellet), together with Russian space scientist Vladimir Syromyatnikov, put into orbit Sputnik 40, the first school satellite in the world.
 Sputnik 40 was a Franco-Russian amateur radio satellite launched to commemorate the fortieth anniversary of the launch of Sputnik 1, the world's first artificial satellite.
 A 4-kilogram one-third scale model of Sputnik 1, Sputnik 40 was deployed from the Mir space station on 3 November 1997.
 Built by the school students from Reunion, the spacecraft was constructed at the Polytechnic Laboratory of Nalchik in Kabardino-Balkaria, whilst its transmitter was assembled by the school in Réunion with technical support from AMSAT-France.